UPDATE: the process below has been adjusted for our 2018 event cycle. To get the lowdown on this, see this article on our Latest News page.

 Supplier access can broadly be divided into three groups.

-All suppliers are to down tools on Wednesday 25th April at 18h00 and either leave site or join us at the event provided they have the correct supplier passes (Supplier Pass).
-The only suppliers that will be permitted to drive their vehicles onsite, will be companies that are servicing or delivering to creative projects (e.g. toilets, water, etc.) and even then these companies will need to have obtained written permission from AfrikaBurn to do so.
+All suppliers are required to down tools on Wednesday 25th April at 18h00 and either leave site or join us at the event provided they have the correct supplier passes (Supplier Pass).
+The only suppliers that will be permitted to drive their vehicles onsite, will be companies that are servicing or delivering to registered creative projects (e.g. toilets, water, etc.) and even then these companies will need to have obtained written permission from AfrikaBurn to do so.
 Times for these companies will also be regulated.

 Please note again: The onus is on you to ensure that your Supplier has the correct credentials in order to access the event.
 Suppliers will not be allowed access to the event unless they have followed the correct procedure, and obtained the correct tickets and credentials prior to arrival in the desert.